viam-devrel/viamcodelabs/site/viamguides/src/smart-snack-dispenser/smart-snack-dispenser.md

 ### Building advanced scenarios with Viam and the smart snack dispenser

 At this point, you have configured and tested your machine to recognize a snack food and automatically refill the bowl.
-Consider adding feature like:
+Consider adding features like:

 - training the model on multiple snack types to make it a more flexible feeder
 - add voice control using a [speech module](https://app.viam.com/module/viam-labs/speech)